mitosis-project/vmitosis-asplos21-artifact/scripts/README.md

 ```
 $ vmitosis-asplos21-artifact/scripts/run_figure-1.sh memcached RRI
 ```
-Pl. refer to the corresponding "run_figure-x.sh" files to check the names of supported benchmarks and configurations.
+Pl. refer to the corresponding `run_figure-x.sh` files to check the names of supported benchmarks and configurations.
 In some cases, configuration names differ from the paper for simplicity.
 For example, THP configurations are prefixed with "T" (e.g., TLL, TRRI etc.) and THP + fragmentation configurations are prefixed with "TF" (e.g., TFLL, TFRRI etc.)

-Note: Do not execute the "./run_guest_figure-x.sh" scripts directly.
+Note: Do not execute the `./run_guest_figure-x.sh` scripts directly.
 They are automatically invoked by the corresponding hypervisor script after configuring parameters that are important for the evaluation (e.g., replication, migration, THP etc.).

 Compiling the report after collecting experimental data
 -------------------------------------------------------